Alderwood Back & Neck Pain Clinic Doctors

 Whiplash and auto accident injuries can hit way harder than the crash itself.
 Neck pain, stiffness, headaches, and weird tightness in your back can all show up days or even weeks later.

-At Alderwood Back and Neck Pain in Lynnwood, WA, Dr. Darcy Szigety, DC provides conservative, non‑surgical, medication‑free care that focuses on the root cause of your post‑accident pain.
+At Alderwood Back and Neck Pain in Lynnwood, WA, our chiropractic team provides conservative, non‑surgical, medication‑free care that focuses on the root cause of your post‑accident pain.
 Doctors here have advanced training in whiplash injury biomechanics and traumatology from the Spine and have been treating injury patients since 2017.

 Auto Accidents and Whiplash